bystrogenomics/bystro-vcf/README.md

 <br>

 ## Performance
 Millions of variants/rows per minute.
 Performance is dependent on the # of samples.

-#### Performance with thousands of samples
 Amazon i3.2xlarge (4 core), 1000 Genomes Phase 3 (2,504 sample): All of chromosome 1 (6.2M variants) in 5m30s.

 <br>